akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 Since this is such a common pattern there is a reply effect for this purpose.
-It has the nice property that it can be used to enforce that replies are not forgotten when implementing the `DurableStateBehavior`.
+It has the nice property that it can be used to enforce that you do not forget to specify replies when implementing the `DurableStateBehavior`.
 If it's defined with @scala[`DurableStateBehavior.withEnforcedReplies`]@java[`DurableStateBehaviorWithEnforcedReplies`] there will be compilation errors if the returned effect isn't a `ReplyEffect`, which can be created with @scala[`Effect.reply`]@java[`Effect().reply`], @scala[`Effect.noReply`]@java[`Effect().noReply`],